Muslim Workers Claim They Were Forced To Choose Between Keeping Religion or Job

 Cary S. McGehee, another lawyer representing the workers, told HuffPost that the company claimed accommodating the Muslims this year would be too disruptive to production.
 But McGehee said that explanation doesn’t pan out, since the former employees worked independently at individual stations ― not on a production line that would shut down in their absence.

-McGehee also said that the workers offered to take only a 20-minute break at 9 p.m. instead of the standard 30 break ― an offer that was reportedly rejected by the company.
+McGehee also said that the workers offered to take only a 20-minute break at 9 p.m. instead of the standard 30 minbreak ― an offer that was reportedly rejected by the company.

+The attorney said that only Muslim production workers in the afternoon shift required accommodations.
+To her knowledge, all the Muslim production workers on that shift decided to resign.

 “Under the law, an employer is required to grant a worker’s request for accommodation due to religious practices/beliefs, unless the accommodation request would cause the company an undue burden,” McGehee told HuffPost.
 “I personally think that our current presidential administration’s hostility towards people of different religions races and cultures, especially Muslim and people of Middle Eastern descent, has emboldened people who also feel this way to believe that they can express and act on their prejudices with impunity.”

-HuffPost sent requests for comment to Brose Jefferson, but did not receive a reply.
-In a statement made to Michigan Radio, the company said that reasonably accommodating Muslims during Ramadan isn’t new or objectionable to Brose or to the Brose Jefferson plant.
+In a statement sent to HuffPost, the company said that reasonably accommodating Muslims during Ramadan isn’t new or objectionable to Brose or to the Brose Jefferson plant.

 “Unfortunately, this year, a small percentage of Muslim production and temporary agency workers were not satisfied with Brose’s proposed accommodations during Ramadan.
 They chose to walk off the job rather than discuss other accommodations that would not unduly impact Brose’s production,” the statement said.
 “Brose does not intend to litigate this matter in the press, but does contend that the facts as stated in press release issued by the former workers’ attorneys are incorrect.
 Brose intends to vigorously defend any claims brought against the company.”

-Note: Update: This article has been updated to include a statement sent by Brose Jefferson to HuffPost.